ty0x2333/TyStrings/README.rst

     subcommands:
       {generate,translate}
-        generate            generate `.strings` file from source code files. translate           use Baidu Translate Service to translate strings file.
+        generate            generate `.strings` file from source code files. translate           using Baidu Translate Service to translate `.strings` file.

 To run tystrings over all .m files in your project, you can invoke it, for example, like this: